Pension Plan Or Mutual Fund: What Works Best For Retirement?

 Nov 24, 2017 | 03:19 PM IST

 "How much do I need for my retirement?"
 Every woke investor tries to find out an answer to this haunting question quite early in his/her life.
 On the other hand, there are those blissfully ignorant people who keep walking ahead in life without any coherent financial, investment or a retirement plan.
-Planning for retirement is something which you can't afford to put on a hold, it needs to be dealt with on a priority basis.Suppose you are in your mid-30s and you haven't made any plans for your retirement yet, the alarm bells should be ringing.
+Planning for retirement is something which you can't afford to put on a hold, it needs to be dealt with on a priority basis.Suppose you are in your mid-30s and you haven't made any plans for your retirement yet, the alarm bells are ringing for you.
+It's high time you start planning and investing.
 The reason is, upon calculating the amount you would need to maintain your's and your spouse's lifestyle after retirement, the number, after factoring in inflation and taxes, would be frighteningly high.
 To accomplish all your financial goals you need a lot of time and a plenty of help from investment instruments like Mutual Fund, PPF, Pensions Schemes, etc. Amongst all the investment instruments, Pension scheme is particularly peculiar.
-Its name suggests that it has been devised to save for the retirement, which it is, but the important question is--can you trust pensions schemes (govt. or private) to build a handsome retirement corpus?
+Its name suggests that it has been devised for retirement investment, which it is, but the important question is--can you trust pensions schemes (govt. or private) to build a handsome retirement corpus?
 Let's find out.

 National Pension SchemeNational Pension System is the most cost-effective yet least known Government supported pension scheme for Indian citizens in the age group of 18-60.
 The scheme was launched by Pension Fund Regulatory and Development Authority (PFRDA) in 2004.
-The minimum annual contribution is Rs.6,000, which can be paid in one go or in small portions of at least Rs.500.
+The minimum annual contribution for this scheme is Rs.6,000, which can be paid in one go or in small portions not lower than Rs.500.
 National Pension Scheme (NPS), initially, it was only for the government employees.
-However, in 2009, the scheme was reviewed and was opened to all sections of society.
+However, in 2009, the scheme was reviewed and was opened for all the sections of society.
 The scheme allows you to contribute on a regular basis in a pension account during the time you are working.
 After retirement, you can withdraw a part of the corpus in a lumpsum and the remainder of the corpus is used to buy an annuity to get a regular income post-retirement.
-NPS is open for any Indian citizen between the age of 18 and 60 years.
-However, the only condition is that the person should adhere to Know Your Customer (KYC) norms prescribed by the government.
-Even NRI can join NPS.
-But the NPS account gets closed if there is any change in the citizenship status of the NRI.
 Opening an NPS account is extremely easy.
 All you have to do is approach the entities known as Point of Presence (POP).
-Power of presence simply means banks (both private and public) who have enrolled as POPs.
+Point of presence simply means banks (both private and public) who have enrolled as POPs.
 Most of the financial institutions also act as POPs.
 The job of these POPs is to act as the collection points.
+NPS is open for any Indian citizen between the age of 18 and 60 years.
+However, the only condition is that the person should adhere to Know Your Customer (KYC) norms prescribed by the government.
+Even NRI can join NPS.
+But the NPS account gets closed if there is any change in the citizenship status of an NRI.
 NPS offers two accounts: Tier-I and Tier-II account where Tier-I is an obligatory account while Tier-II is voluntary.
 The difference between the two is on withdrawal of money invested in them.
 In Tier-I account, you cannot withdraw the entire amount until retirement.
 Even after retirement, there are certain restrictions on withdrawal.
 On the other hand, in Tier-II account, the subscriber is free to withdraw the entire money.